Anytime, Anywhere

 - Financial penalties are assigned each time breastfeeding, bodyfeeding, and/or milk expression are not permitted

-- Private breastfeeding, bodyfeeding, and milk expression spaces are readily available and optional to use
+- Comfortable and private breastfeeding, bodyfeeding, and milk expression spaces are readily available, accessible, and entirely optional to use based on the desire of the parent

 - Breastfeeding, bodyfeeding, and milk expressing folx are welcome in all spaces without question or regard to the age of the child